 Behavioral couples therapy creates a sober contract for couples and uses behavior counseling techniques.
 It’s effective at decreasing drug-related legal and family problems.
 It also improves how much patients engage in their treatment.

 Recent Addiction Therapies

 Another addiction therapy is community reinforcement, which focuses on creating a social network, improving relationships and learning life skills.
 Therapists frequently screen patients for drugs.
 When the tests are negative, the patients receive vouchers that they can exchange for goods.
 The ability to earn rewards for abstinence increases patient participation as well as sobriety.

 A fairly new therapy method is addiction text programs.
 Text messaging-based treatment is attractive for people who struggle with the cost and scheduling conflicts of conventional treatment.
 It involves using smartphones to send and receive messages with the purpose of monitoring patient activity.
 Studies show that text programs have the potential to reduce drug use and relapse after detox and rehab have been completed.

 If you have an addiction problem, you need to take the first step in treatment, which is detox.
-At Serenity House Detox, we urge you to take an active role in your recovery.
+At Serenity House Detox & Recovery, we urge you to take an active role in your recovery.
 We use 12-step and therapeutic approaches in our detox treatments, including:

 Serenity House Detox & Recovery creates customized treatment plans for each patient.
 Our use of various addiction therapy techniques lays the foundation for the hard work that rehab requires.
 Rather than enter therapy for the first time in rehab, we make you familiar with how it works.
 All counseling sessions occur in our safe, welcoming environment.

 Don’t continue living at the mercy of addictive drugs.
 Rebuild your life with help from the caring staff at Serenity House Detox & Recovery in Houston, Texas.
 Reach out to us for more information about our therapies and programs at 866.516.8356.